-THE BCT TRAINING STAGES: THEY'RE DESIGNED TO WEED OUT THE WEAK
+THE BCS TRAINING STAGES: THEY'RE DESIGNED TO WEED OUT THE WEAK

 By U.S. Navy SEAL + SWCC Scout Team

 Posted May 13, 2016

 Before being designated as a Special Warfare Combatant-craft Crewman (SWCC), a candidate is tested and prepared throughout SWCC instruction.
 The goal of instruction is to produce the highest quality maritime warrior who can adapt to missions in any environment.
 Historically, SWCC operators have worked mostly in coastal and river areas, but their missions at times may include non-maritime environments.

 .STAGE 1: NAVAL SPECIAL WARFARE PREPARATORY SCHOOL (NSW PREP)

 The Naval Special Warfare Preparatory School (NSW Prep) is in Great Lakes, Illinois.
 The curriculum at NSW Prep lasts for two months.
 NSW Prep has one goal: Improve a SWCC candidates physical readiness for the grueling trials of Basic Crewman Selection (BCS).

 NSW Prep ends with a modified PST which you must pass

 - 1000-yard swim - with fins (22 minutes and 30 seconds or under)

 - Push-ups: at least 50 (two-minute time limit)